featherless/jeffverkoeyen.com/Sources/Site/Posts/2024/08/2024-08-17-Emoji-Flags.md

 ]
 ```

-...well then stay a while, because it turns out there's a *much* simpler way to do this.
+...well then stay a while, because it turns out there's a *much* simpler way to do this (for some
+definition of simpler).

 ## Unicode flags